Marriage and Domestic Partnership

-Kant and Hegel attempted to show that the distinctive features of marriage could be explained and justified by guiding normative principles.
+Kant and Hegel attempted to show that the distinctive features of marriage could be explained and justified by foundational normative principles.
 In contrast, early feminists argued that marital hierarchy was simply an unjust remnant of a pre-modern era.
-John Stuart Mill (1806–1873) argued that women's subordination within marriage originated in physical force—an anomalous holdover of the ‘law of the strongest’.
+John Stuart Mill (1806–1873) argued that women’s subordination within marriage originated in physical force—an anomalous holdover of the ‘law of the strongest’.
 Like Wollstonecraft in her 1792 A Vindication of the Rights of Woman, Mill compared marriage and slavery: under coverture wives had no legal rights, little remedy for abuse, and, worse, were required to live in intimacy with their ‘masters’.
 This example of an inequality based on force had persisted so long, Mill argued, because all men had an interest in retaining it.
-Mill challenged the contractual view that entry into marriage was fully voluntary for women, pointing out that their options were so limited that marriage was “only Hobson's choice, ‘that or none’” (The Subjection of Women, 1869, 29).
-He also challenged the view that women's nature justified marital inequality: in light of different socialization of girls and boys, there was no way to tell what woman's nature really was.
+Mill challenged the contractual view that entry into marriage was fully voluntary for women, pointing out that their options were so limited that marriage was “only Hobson’s choice, ‘that or none’” (The Subjection of Women, 1869, 29).
+He also challenged the view that women’s nature justified marital inequality: in light of different socialization of girls and boys, there was no way to tell what woman’s nature really was.
 Like Wollstonecraft, Mill described the ideal marital relationship as one of equal friendship (Abbey and Den Uyl, 2001).
 Such marriages would be “schools of justice” for children, teaching them to treat others as equals.
 But marital inequality was a school of injustice, teaching boys unearned privilege and corrupting future citizens.
-The comparison of marriage with slavery has been taken up by contemporary feminists (Cronan 1973), as has the argument that marital injustice creates unjust citizens (Okin 1994).
+The comparison of marriage with slavery has been taken up by more recent feminists (Cronan 1973), as has the argument that marital injustice creates unjust citizens (Okin 1994).

 Marxists also saw marriage as originating in ancient exercises of force and as continuing to contribute to the exploitation of women.
 Friedrich Engels (1820–1895) argued that monogamous marriage issued from a “world historical defeat of the female sex” (Engels 1884, 120).
 Exclusive monogamy “was not in any way the fruit of individual sex love, with which it had nothing whatever to do … [but was based on] economic conditions—on the victory of private property over primitive, natural communal property” (ibid., 128).
-Monogamy allowed men to control women and reproduction, thereby facilitating private property by producing undisputed heirs.
+Monogamy allowed men to control women and reproduction, thereby facilitating the intergenerational transfer of private property by producing undisputed heirs.
 Karl Marx (1818–83) argued that abolishing the private family would liberate women from male ownership, ending their status “as mere instruments of production” (The Communist Manifesto, Marx 1848, 173).
 The Marxist linking of patriarchy and capitalism, in particular its understanding of marriage as an ownership relation ideologically underpinning the capitalist order, has been especially influential in feminist thought (Pateman 1988, cf. McMurtry 1972).

 One rationale for treating marital obligations as such promises might be thought to be the voluntaristic account of obligation.
 On this view, all special obligations (as opposed to general duties) are the result of voluntary undertakings; promises are then the paradigm of special obligations (see entry on Special Obligations).
 Thus, whatever special obligations spouses have to one another must originate in voluntary agreement, best understood as promise.
 We will return to this below.
 A second rationale is the assumption that existing marriage practices are morally arbitrary, in the sense that there is no special moral reason for their structure.
 Further, there are diverse social understandings of marriage.
-If the choice between them is morally arbitrary, there is no moral reason for spouses to adopt one specific set of marital obligations; it is left up to spouses to choose their terms.
+If the choice between them is morally arbitrary, there is no moral reason for spouses to adopt one specific set of marital obligations; it is up to spouses to choose their terms.
 Thus, the contractual account depends upon the assumption that there is no decisive moral reason for a particular marital structure.

 On the contractual account, not just any contracts count as marriages.
 The default content of marital promises is supplied by social and legal practice: sexual exclusivity, staying married, and so on.
 But it entails that spouses may release one another from these moral obligations.
 For example, extra-marital sex has often been construed as morally wrong by virtue of promise-breaking: if spouses promise sexual exclusivity, extra-marital sex breaks a promise and is thereby prima facie wrong.
 However, if marital obligations are simply promises between the spouses, then the parties can release one another, making consensual extra-marital sex permissible (Wasserstrom 1974).
 Marriage is also sometimes taken to involve a promise to stay married.
 This seems to make unilateral divorce morally problematic, as promisors cannot release themselves from promissory obligations (Morse 2006).
 But standard conditions for overriding promissory obligations, such as conflict with more stringent moral duties, inability to perform, or default by the other party to a reciprocal promise would permit at least some unilateral divorces (Houlgate 2005, Chapter 12).
 Some theorists of marriage have suggested that marital promises are conditional on enduring love or fulfilling sex (Marquis 2005, Moller 2003).
 But this assumption is at odds with the normal assumption that promissory conditions are to be stated explicitly.